The Beautiful Trip

 The Beautiful Trip (French: Le beau voyage) is a 1947 French drama film directed by Louis Cuny and starring Renée Saint-Cyr, Pierre Richard-Willm and André Valmy.
 The film's sets were designed by the art director Lucien Carré.

+Synopsis

+A renowned pianist and a young woman who has scraped a living as a waitress in the port of Antwerp, meet aboard a ship and fall in love.
+Despite her difficult past and a former lover they decide to start a new life together in Brazil.